nathan-contino/nathan-contino.github.io/_posts/techblog/2023-03-08-review-sony-xperia-xz1-compact.md

 - [Fennec](https://f-droid.org/packages/org.mozilla.fennec_fdroid/) is an excellent F-Droid updated version of Firefox with Mozilla telemetry disabled.
 You can use nearly any Firefox add-on, as long as you [add it to a collection and hook up that collection to your Fennec instance's app list in the Fennec developer settings](https://support.mozilla.org/en-US/kb/extended-add-support).
 A silly set of hoops to jump through, but a proper ad-blocker and other convenience extensions make the mobile web actually usable (and secure) again.
 Huzzah!

 - I use Pocket Casts for podcast listening.
+Note: I recently switched to [AntennaPod](https://antennapod.org/), a FOSS alternative, because Pocket Casts has shown signs of monetization in the last couple of years.
+AntennaPod has the added benefit of supporting raw RSS feeds for podcast subscriptions, so it's easy to avoid centralized, [enshittification](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys)-prone services.

 - I use Finamp to listen to music on my personal Jellyfin server.